-Here’s what Texas voters should know for the 2018 midterms
+Early voting in Texas has begun.
+Here’s what you need to know.

 Eligible Texans who want to vote by mail have two options: They can mail in their ballot — postmarked by Election Day and received by 5 p.m. the day after the election — or they can give their ballot directly to an early voting clerk.

-Early voting runs from Oct.
-22 through Nov.
-2
+Early voting runs from through (Begins today!)

 Where am I allowed to vote early?